oblinger/HookAnchorApp/Career/NextJob/NJ22/War Stories.md

 _
 ### --- XXX YYY ZZZ at DARPA ---

-Today we cannot XXX, but YYY is a promising apporach, and if it succeeds will mean ZZZ.
+Today we cannot XXX, but YYY is a promising approach, and if it succeeds will mean ZZZ.

 XXX a very basic thing that cannot be done today
 YYY an approach that might work for XXX